Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Problem Formulation and Numerical Method

 \subsection{Base flow and linearization}

-The base state can be obtained analytically for this problem assuming radial dependence of the steady basic fields.
-For the basic azimuthal flow ($\vb$), the well-known general circular Couette flow profile in the azimuthal direction valid for nonzero $\mu$ is obtained, see for example, \citet{chandrasekhar1961hydrodynamic}.
+The base state can be obtained analytically for this problem assuming radial dependence of the steady basic fields. \aghoredit{Experiments by \citet{eckert1961natural} identified three regimes in both planar and cylindrical gaps, namely conduction, transition and convection.
+When the flow is in the convection regime, a vertical temperature gradient must also be considered along with the radial temperature gradient. \citet{ali2005linear} have analysed linear stability of radially heated Taylor--Couette flow in the convection regime for the case of stationary outer cylinder.
+Here, we assume infinite axial extent and the base flow corresponds to the conduction regime with no vertical thermal stratification.} For the basic azimuthal flow ($\vb$), the well-known general CCF profile in the azimuthal direction valid for nonzero $\mu$ is obtained, see for example, \citet{chandrasekhar1961hydrodynamic}.
 In the case of $\mu = 0$ corresponding to the stationary outer cylinder, the basic azimuthal velocity profile reduces to the one considered by \citet{ali1990stability}.
 In the classical isothermal Taylor-Couette setup, there is no axial flow in the base state.
-However, in the presence of a radial temperature gradient an axial flow is induced.
-Since the axial flow $\wb$ is only dependent on the basic temperature profile, outer cylinder rotation ($\mu \neq 0$) does not alter the basic axial flow and it is the same as reported in Ali and Weidman \cite{ali1990stability}.
-Thus, the base flow is
+However, in the presence of a radial temperature gradient an axial flow is induced due to natural convection, since gravity is perpendicular to the imposed temperature gradient \cite{choi1980stability}.
+As the axial flow $\wb$ is only dependent on the basic temperature profile, outer cylinder rotation ($\mu \neq 0$) does not alter the basic axial flow and is thus the same as reported in Ali and Weidman \cite{ali1990stability}.
+The base flow can be obtained in closed form analytically, given below:

 with